IshitaBadole/smart-hospital-availability-locator-during-emergencies/README.md

 To run the kafka producer and consumer first start kafka and zookeeper

+1. Install kafka:
+    `brew install kafka`

-To start kafka now and restart at login:
+2. To start kafka now and restart at login:

     `brew services start kafka`

     Or, if you don't want/need a background service you can just run:
     `/opt/homebrew/opt/kafka/bin/kafka-server-start /opt/homebrew/etc/kafka/server.properties`

+3. Start the Zookeeper service
     `brew services start zookeeper`